vicoyeh/vicoyeh.github.io/_posts/2016-04-25-using-chatbot-to-improve-group-workflow.markdown

 ---
 The idea of chatbot is nothing new, but has become the commercial focus of many messaging services.
 Take Facebook Messenger as an example, they recently launched their own [bot platform](http://www.theverge.com/2016/4/12/11395806/facebook-messenger-bot-platform-announced-f8-conference) to rival the dominating Slackbot in the market.
 The trend shows high interest in chatbots by the general public nowadays, and there is a reason for it - creating a customized chatbot specific to the need an individual or organization can greatly improve productivity.

 I did not see the merits of a chatbot until I built one for [UCLA ACM](http://acm.cs.ucla.edu), the largest computer science student group on campus.
 As an officer, I sometimes find it difficult to keep up with all the events due to our large group size (40~50 people).
-Even though we use Slack as the communicaiton channel (which has many nice features for grouping), information can still be easily lost and many repetitive chores are often distributed among the officers.
+Even though we use Slack as the communication channel (which has many nice features for grouping), information can still be easily lost and many repetitive chores are often distributed among the officers.
 These are the problems that a chatbot can solve: keep track of information and manage repetitive works.

 Features Planning
 -----------------
 It is important to understand the use case of the chatbot early.
 At UCLA ACM, we had to manually perform the following tasks:

 - create sign-in sheets for events
 - remind committee chairs to submit newsletter events
 - check whether our student lounge is open
 - search for resource links
 - and more...

-These are the sorts of tasks that can be resolved by a combination of software and hardware approaches.
-Our Slackbot is, therefore, designed to eliminate huamn involvement in these boring activities.
+These are the sort of tasks that can be resolved with a combination of software and hardware approaches.
+Our Slackbot is, therefore, designed to eliminate human involvement in tedious activities.

 Planning features before the construction phase allows me to develop a robust dispatcher for our Slackbot.
 By sorting distinct features into independent sets, the dispatcher can handle user queries effectively and allows me to achieve better modularization accordingly.
 Here is part of our Slackbot directory structure: